gyzmau/terraform-aws-pritunl-vpn-server/README.md

 *Before you start to use the module you have to make sure you've created resources below*

-* healthchecks.io account and cron entry for monitoring the backup script

 After provisioning, don't forget to run commands below:

 * **Pritunl setup**